green discharge no std

 2. Treatment options

-As per diagnosis, your doctor will proceed with a specific treatment plan:
+As per diagnosis, our online doctor will proceed with a specific treatment plan:

 Bacterial Vaginosis

 If bacterial vaginosis is diagnosed, your doctor may prescribe antibiotics to halt bacterial growth and relieve symptoms.
 Treatment is especially crucial during pregnancy, as infections like bacterial vaginosis and STIs can impact pregnancy outcomes.
-Common antibiotics prescribed include:
+Common antibiotics prescriptions for vaginal infection include:

 Trichomoniasis